nikitavoloboev/data/docs/health/skin-care.md

 During the day, I drink a lot of water/[tea](nutrition/drinks/tea.md).
 I try not touch my face with dirty hands and [trim my nails](https://www.youtube.com/watch?v=GF6smAEFbNE).
 I also try be as relaxed as I can be no matter the situation.
 Relaxed face without any frowning.

+I also avoid sun bathing on sunny days and apply extra sun screen on exposed body parts when going surfing or playing beach volleyball or generally spending prolonged time in the sun.

 ### Evening

 Before going to sleep, I do another exercise routine and quick shower.